swcarpentry/board/executive-director.md

 * Responsible for signing all notes, agreements, and other instruments made and entered into and on behalf of the organization.
-All agreements will only be made with board approval.
+All agreements will only be made with Steering Committee approval.

 Professional Qualifications
 ---------------------------